by Amy Scholten, MPH

 An animal bite is a wound caused by the teeth of an animal.
-The teeth puncture, tear, scratch, bruise, or crush the tissue.
 The injury can damage skin, nerves, bone, muscle, blood vessels, or joints.

-Most bites occur when an animal has been provoked.
-Animals with rabies bite without being provoked.
+Most bites occur when an animal has been bothered.
+Animals with rabies may bite without being bothered.

-The doctor will ask about how the bite occurred, the animal that bit you, and your medical history.
-The doctor will examine the wound and assess damage to any nearby muscles, tendons, nerves, or bones.
-If the wound appears infected, the doctor may use a sterile swab to remove a sample for testing.
+The doctor will ask about the bite, the animal that bit you, and your health history.
+The doctor will check the wound.
+If the wound looks infected, the doctor may swab it for testing.

 AVMA—American Veterinary Medical Association